 Students should work closely with their chair or co-chairs concerning procedures for writing the dissertation.
-Often a detailed timeline for completion and an outline of the project are very helpful for the student and the committee.
+Often a detailed timeline for completion and an outline of the project are helpful for the student and the committee.
 The student should be aware of all Graduate School requirements as to deadlines, format, procedures, etc. Additionally, the chair or co-chairs should discuss with the student and other committee members a plan for their involvement (some committee members wait to see a "defense draft," while others want to see portions all the way along).
 The same is true for the proposal process.
-After your dissertation is complete, you will prepare an abstract concerning its content.
-See the Graduate School website for details about the length, format, and submission.
+After the dissertation is complete, the student will prepare an abstract concerning its content.
+See the Graduate School website for details about the length, format, and submission, especially the links to "Forms" and "Preparing for Graduation."